CamoCatX/camocatx.github.io/blog/_posts/2022-05-09-expert-lab-web-shell-upload-via-race-condition.md

 * * *
 <br>
 #### Solution 1: My Solution
-The main logic for me to solve this lab was to upload a suitable sized file(not small not that large) then because of this vulnerable code exposed in hint section, I knew that my PHP file would be on the server for a fraction of a second then the virus and extension check would be done on it then because it is a PHP file and not a JPG or PNG, it would be deleted, so I could use race condition to read the PHP file in a few milliseconds that the file exists on the server before deletion so: I used Burp Turbo Intruder for solving this lab to be able to send GET requests to read the PHP file as fast as I can.
+The main logic for me to solve this lab was to upload a suitable sized file(not small not that large) then because of this vulnerable code exposed in hint section, I knew that my PHP file would be on the server for a fraction of a second then the virus and extension check would be done on it then because it is a PHP file and not a JPG or PNG, it would be deleted, so I could use race condition to read the PHP file in a few milliseconds that the file exists on the server before deletion so: I used Burp Turbo Intruder[^2] for solving this lab to be able to send GET requests to read the PHP file as fast as I can.
 A simple code is used in Turbo Intruder for solving this lab:

 ```py
 def queueRequests(target, wordlists):